almibe/influx/README.md

  - allow querying external stores via SPARQL endpoints
  - support for statement literals and graph pattern match literals

-Relation to Kotlin/Rust/Modern Langs In General
+Relation to Scala/Kotlin/Rust/Modern Langs In General
- - (Rust not Kotlin) use let to define immutable variables (mutable variables are not supported)
+ - (Rust not Kotlin) use `let` to define immutable variables (mutable variables are not supported)
  - dynamically typed so no type declarations
  - kotlin style lambdas sans type declarations (no planned support for function declarations just lambdas)
  - when expressions for control flow (there are no plans are in place to support other control flow mechanisms)